Japanese Auctions

 Strictest in Japan

-• USS Osaka / Kansai — second largest USS location.
-Strong in domestic Toyota, Honda and Nissan stock.
-Weekly auction.
+• USS Osaka / Kansai — second largest.
+Strong in domestic Toyota, Honda, Nissan.
+Weekly.

 • USS Nagoya — Toyota heartland.
 Strong Toyota and Lexus stock.
-Weekly auction.
+Weekly.

-• USS Fukuoka / Kyushu — significant volume of compact and kei cars.
-Twice weekly auctions.
+• USS Fukuoka / Kyushu — compact and kei cars.
+Twice weekly.

-Record availability: USS records are in the standard digital database immediately after auction.
-JP Sheet retrieves USS records automatically — no manual search needed.
+Record availability: USS records are in the database within minutes to hours of auction.
+JP Sheet retrieves USS records automatically.

-Toyota's own network · Primarily Toyota vehicles · Nationwide
+Toyota's own network · Primarily Toyota and Lexus · Nationwide

 Toyota Network